jeudesprits/PSTask/README.md

 ```
 ### Producing new tasks inside task

-It may seem strange to you, but the task itself may give rise to another task, which will automatically be added to the same queue in which the task itself is located.
+It may seem strange to you, but the task itself may give rise to another task with `produce(new:)` method, which will automatically be added to the same queue in which the task itself is located.

 For example, you have an task that checks the location.
 At some point, it may happen that you do not have access to this location and you would like to start another task at that moment, inside this one, which will request permission to use the location.